0.16: Release Notes

 - registry:catalog:*

-Each permission consists of three parts: scope:name:action
+Each permission consists of three parts: scope:name:action, scope can be either “registry” for

 the registry level operations or “repository”.
-Name
+Name is the access resource name, action can be

-stands for any action), overwrite
+one of pull, push, overwrite or * (* stands for any action), overwrite works

 for overwriting existing tags and allows creating new tags by default.